DOT says joint damage on Douglas Bridge is repaired

 Juneau Independent

-A deformed joint on the Douglas Bridge has been assessed by state officials who say soft rubber has been exposed as a result, but there is no material that poses a risk of puncturing tires despite complaints about such damage posted on local social media sites.
+An initial notice earlier Friday evening stated an assessment of the surface found that soft rubber had been exposed, but there was no material that poses a risk of puncturing tires despite complaints about such damage posted on local social media sites.
+The update later that night acknowledged those reports.

 • Contact Mark Sabbatini at editor@juneauindependent.com or (907) 957-2306.